badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

    - **Negative Correlation:** indicates when one variable increases, the other decreases.
    - **No Correlation:** it indicates when there is no apparent relationship between the variables.
 - Correlation analysis is widely used in various fields, including economics, biology, psychology, and data science, to understand relationships between variables and make predictions based on observed patterns.
-- Both correlation matrix heatmap and Scatter Plots are used to illustrate correlation analysis
+- Both correlation matrix heatmap and Scatter Plots are used to illustrate correlation analysis.

 ### Q- What is the Scatter Plot ?